Department of Health Services Logo

 American Red Cross:

-Local Public Health Departments can provide:
+Local health departments can provide:

 • Tetanus shots if you receive a cut or puncture wound while cleaning your home.